ibericode/mailchimp-for-wordpress/readme.txt

 You can add your custom CSS to your theme stylesheet or (easier) by using a plugin like [Simple Custom CSS](https://wordpress.org/plugins/simple-custom-css/#utm_source=wp-plugin-repo&utm_medium=mailchimp-for-wp&utm_campaign=after-css-link)

-#### I'm getting an "HTTP Error" when trying to connect to MailChimp
+#### I'm getting an "HTTP Error" when trying to connect to Mailchimp

 If you're getting an `HTTP Error` after entering your API key, please contact your webhost and ask them if they have PHP CURL installed and updated to the latest version (7.58.x).
 Make sure requests to `https://api.mailchimp.com/` are allowed as well.